Zion Williamson: College career

 In a February 20 game versus North Carolina, Williamson suffered a Grade 1 knee sprain 36 seconds into the contest after his foot ripped through his Nike shoe, causing him to slip.
 He did not return to the game, which Duke lost, 88–72.
 Nike saw the value of its stock drop by $1.1 billion the following day as a result of the incident.
-The day after the injury, Duke announced that Williamson was "day-to-day."
-The incident led to growing calls for Williamson to stop playing basketball at the college level because he had already established himself as the top 2019 NBA draft prospect.
-In addition, the injury resulted in more criticism of the NCAA for not paying student-athletes.
-He was held out from his team's final six games in the regular season.
+The injury resulted in criticism of the NCAA for not paying student-athletes.
+Williamson was held out from the final six games of the regular season.
 When the regular season concluded, Williamson earned Player of the Year and Rookie of the Year honors in the ACC, joining former Duke players Jahlil Okafor and Marvin Bagley III as the only recipients of both awards.
 Williamson was also named ACC Athlete of the Year, becoming the 10th Duke player to win the Award.
 He additionally made the ACC All-Defensive and All-Freshman teams.
 Sporting News named Williamson as its Player of the Year and Freshman of the Year.

-He returned from injury on March 14, posting 29 points, 14 rebounds, and 5 steals in an 84–72 win over Syracuse in the quarterfinals of the ACC tournament.
-He shot 13-of-13 from the field, marking the best shooting performance in school and tournament history, while tying the best in ACC history.
-Williamson also became the first Duke player to record at least 25 points, 10 rebounds, and 5 steals in a game since Christian Laettner in 1992.
-The next day, he scored 31 points including the game-winner to help Duke defeat North Carolina, 74–73, in the ACC Tournament semifinals.
+Williamson returned from injury on March 14, posting 29 points, 14 rebounds, and 5 steals in an 84–72 win over Syracuse in the quarterfinals of the ACC tournament.
+He shot 13-of-13 from the field, marking the best shooting performance in school and tournament history, while tying the record for the best shooting performance in ACC history.
+Williamson also became the first Duke player to record at least 25 points, 10 rebounds, and 5 steals in a game since Christian Laettner did so in 1992.
+The next day, he scored 31 points (including the game-winning shot) to help Duke defeat North Carolina, 74–73, in the ACC Tournament semifinals.
 After posting 21 points in a 73–63 victory over Florida State in the championship game, Williamson was named ACC Tournament MVP, becoming the sixth freshman to win the honor.